Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

-We also notice that the performance of MI-based approaches (CBED and AIT) is worse than the one of \method{}, sometimes converging to the significantly higher SHD values (see Figure~\ref{fig:enco_shd_synth:apx} and Figure~\ref{fig:enco_shd_real:apx} in the Appendix).
-We hypothesize this is because of approximation errors and model mismatches.
-In order to compute the scores for considered acquisition methods, a DAG sampling procedure based on the current graph belief is needed.
-Such procedure is an approximated sampling from the belief and hence can exacerbate approximation errors in methods relying on mutual information estimation.
+\paragraph{\method{} Outperforms MI-based Approaches} We also notice that the performance of MI-based approaches (CBED and AIT) is worse than the one of \method{}, typically attaining significantly worse AUSHD (see Figure~\ref{fig:enco_synth} and Figure~\ref{fig:enco_real}) and SHD values (see Figure~\ref{fig:enco_shd_synth:apx} and Figure~\ref{fig:enco_shd_real:apx} in the Appendix~\ref{app:enco_tables}).
+This problem is further corroborated in Section~\ref{sec:large-sample}, where we show that even in the case of large interventional batch size, these methods occasionally underperform Random, unlike \method{}, which clearly wins in such a scenario.
+We hypothesize the poor performance comes from approximation errors and model mismatches, subverting the MI criterion which should lead to near-optimal decisions in the case of exact mutual information computation~\cite{krause,Nemhauser1978,tigas2022}. \looseness=-1